 - the academic issue and problem

-- the timing of the research, including interim reports and the preparation of the dissertation
+- scheduling of the research work, including interim reports and the drafting of the dissertation

-- the cost framework and type of funding (own funding/third party funding/grants/external funding)
+- Cost framework and type of funding (own funding/third-party funding/grants/external funding)

-(11) The candidate will pay an initial application fee of EUR 7,500 for this phase of the project development.
+(11) The candidate pays an application fee of EUR 7,500 for this phase of the project development.

-(13) If a project application is rejected definitively, the prospective candidate is free to apply with another dissertation topic.
-The application process will then start again from the beginning.
+(13) If a project application is definitively rejected, the candidate is free to reapply with another dissertation topic.
+The application procedure then begins again.

-(14) The acceptance of the project application by the Dissertation Committee warrants the conclusion of the supervisor agreement and admission to the doctoral programme.
+(14) The acceptance of a project application by the dissertation committee justifies the conclusion of the supervision agreement and admission to the doctoral programme.

-In duly substantiated, exceptional cases, a written request may be submitted to pay the tuition fees in instalments (preferably instalments by semester).
-If the right to pay tuition fees in instalments is granted, the student must sign a binding payment plan, in agreement of higher overall tuition fees, and stating precisely the amount and due date for the payment of the respective instalments.
+In justified exceptional cases, a written request to pay the tuition fees in instalments (preferably instalments by semester) may be submitted.
+If the right to pay in instalments is granted, the student must sign a binding instalment plan for the higher overall tuition fees with a precise timing of the due dates of the respective instalments.
 There is no entitlement to payment by instalments.

-In cases where a default of payment occurs, an interest rate of 5% per year on arrears is agreed.
-Furthermore, the participant shall also be charged any applicable reminder fees.
-Participation in a doctoral programme without the payment of tuition fees or instalments thereof, where agreed, is hereby excluded without exception.
-Admission to the dissertation defence and the conferral of a doctorate is only possible if the agreed tuition fees have been paid in full.
-The payment of the tuition fees shall occur by bank transfer to the account of the Danube Private University (DPU) (the account number is stated on the invoice form that is enclosed with the letter of acceptance).
-Any applicable bank charges that are incurred with the transfer shall be borne by the participant.
+In the event of late payment, default interest in the amount of 5 percent p.a. applies as agreed.
+The student will also be charged any reminder fees.
+Participation in a doctoral programme without paying the tuition fees or, if agreed, the instalments, is excluded without exception.
+Admission to the Rigorosum exam and the conferral of a doctoral degree are only possible if the agreed tuition fees have been paid in full.
+Tuition fees must be paid by bank transfer to DPU's account (the account number is stated on the invoice form enclosed with the letter of acceptance).
+Any bank charges incurred for the transfer shall be borne by the candidate.

 3. TERMINATION OF CONTRACT

-Any termination of the contract must be in writing to be effective.
-If a candidate withdraws from the contract before receiving their letter of acceptance, the registration fee shall not be refunded.
-If a candidate cancels after receiving the letter of acceptance or withdraws from the concluded contract, which may only occur up to four (4) weeks before the start of the course, the Danube Private University (DPU) shall retain one year’s tuition fees as a cancellation fee.
-In cases where a cancellation occurs after this period, a cancellation fee equal to 100 percent of the overall tuition fees shall be charged.
+Terminations must be in writing without exception.
+In the event of termination before receiving a letter of acceptance, the application fee will be retained.
+In the event of termination after receiving the letter of acceptance or in the event of withdrawal from the concluded contract, which is only possible up to 4 weeks before the start of the course, DPU shall charge or retain one year of tuition fees as a cancellation fee.
+Terminations received after this date will result in a cancellation fee equal to 100 percent of the overall tuition fees.

-4. POSTPONEMENT OF UNIVERSITY COURSES AND CHANGES TO THE CURRICULA
+4. POSTPONEMENT OF COURSES, CHANGES TO THE CURRICULA

-The provisions of the Examination Regulations for the Doctoral Programme in Dental Medicine (PhD) apply as amended.
+The current provisions of the exam regulations for the Doctoral Programme in Dentistry (PhD) apply.

-Any work, or results thereof, created independently by the participant as part of the doctoral programme shall remain the intellectual property of the participant.
-The participant grants the Danube Private University (DPU) the right to use the work, or results thereof, free of charge, and without any temporal or geographical restrictions, for all forms of use, including processing, and use on online networks, particularly the Internet.
-The use of the work by the participant themself is thereby not restricted.
+Any work created independently by the student as part of the doctoral programme shall remain the intellectual property of the student.
+The student grants DPU the right to use the work, free of charge and without temporal or geographical restriction, for all types of use including processing and the right to use the work in online networks, particularly the internet.
+The use of the work by the student themselves is not restricted by this.

-In the interest of protecting the intellectual property rights of third parties, the participant, by signing the “Enrolment Application”, grants the DPU the right to use the appropriate electronic monitoring measures to ensure that the written (final) theses of the students are in accordance with the rules and principles of good scientific and academic practice, and do not contain the unauthorized use of any intellectual property from third parties.
+In order to protect the intellectual property of third parties, by signing the application for enrolment, the student grants DPU the right to use appropriate electronic monitoring measures to check that the student's written (final) thesis complies with the rules and principles of good scientific practice, and does not contain the unauthorised use of third-party intellectual property.

-Any course materials provided within the framework of the doctoral programme remain the intellectual property of the Danube Private University (DPU), or respectively, the author (e.g. lecturer) or other entitled person in question, and may only be used by those persons who have participated in the course; any disclosure to third parties is hereby prohibited.
-Insofar as this is not explicitly stated on course materials, any further use of these materials may only occur with the express written permission of the Danube Private University (DPU), author or other person entitled to the protection of their intellectual property rights.
+The documents provided as part of the doctoral programme are and remain the intellectual property of DPU or the respective author (e.g. lecturer) or the beneficiary, and may only be used by those persons who have participated in the course; any disclosure to third parties is not permitted.
+Unless explicitly stated in the course documents, any further use depends on the express written consent of DPU, the author or the beneficiary.

-The time and venue of individual courses shall be announced at the start of the course of study or eight (8) weeks before the start of the semester.
+The dates and locations of individual courses shall be announced at the start of the respective course or eight weeks before the start of the semester.

-These General Terms and Conditions shall apply until further notice.
+These terms and conditions apply until further notice.